munificent/craftinginterpreters/book/jumping-back-and-forth.md

-^title Jumping Back and Forth
-^part A Bytecode Virtual Machine

 > The order that our mind imagines is like a net, or like a ladder, built to
 > attain something.
 But afterward you must throw the ladder away, because you
 > discover that, even if it was useful, it was meaningless.